Quick Start

 Await Computation Finalization

 Wait for the computation to finalize on-chain.
-This confirms that the MPC nodes have completed processing your encrypted computation.
+This confirms that the MPC nodes have completed processing your confidential computation.

 import { } from "@arcium-hq/client";